jayj/Youtube-Profile-Field/readme.txt

 2. The profile page with the Youtube username field

 == Changelog ==

+= 3.1.0 =
+* Update to Youtube API v3 (the v2 API will stop working on April 20, 2015)
+* For 3.9 and later, use the native WordPress video player.
+* Fix minor bug with unsafe HTML not properly being removed in the plugin settings.
+* Width and height settings removed.
+Will use to the default embed video.
+For old users, their old settings will still work.
+* Major speed and stability improvements
+* Minor bug fixes
+* Tested with WordPress 3.9

 = 3.0.3 =
 * Use 4:3 aspect ratio for videos (same as WordPress)